 5. See if the wired sinusoidal signal source yields zero phase difference and a 90 degree angle of arrival (start data recording now).

-Beacon I.
+Test 4: Beacon (I).
+Purpose: Determine whether an unwired beacon transmitter (sending both noise and phase signals) results in correct phase offset and AOA calculation.
+Compare results of Test 4 with those of 1-3 to assess whether the primary problem lies in the use of wired versus unwired bulk offset and phase calibration signals.

 1. Begin the test with the coherent receiver switched to RF inputs connected to antennas.
 Make sure the unwired CC1310 is sending noise.